Usambara Mountains: Human history

 Following World War I, it became part of the British mandate territory of Tanganyika.
 The British administration continued to reserve and exploit forests.

 Development and tourism

 Today, the population of the Usambara Mountains region has one of the highest growth rates (about 4% compared to the Tanzanian national average of 2.1%), a staggering amount of poverty, and highest densities of people in all of Tanzania.
 Most of the inhabitants are subsistence farmers who rely heavily on the forests around them for timber, medicinal plants, clearing for agriculture, and fuelwood.

-70% of the original forest cover of the West and East Usambaras has been lost.
-Its ecosystems were significantly disrupted by foreign-controlled logging companies that carried out large-scale deforestation from the 1950s onwards.
+By 2000 nearly 70% of the original forest cover of the East Usambaras had been lost, and over 85% in the West Usambaras.
+The ecosystems of the Usambaras were significantly disrupted by foreign-controlled logging companies that carried out large-scale deforestation from the 1950s onwards.
 A sawmill at Tanga processed East Usambara timber, and its output was increased in the 1970s with Finnish development funding.
 Major land and forest degradation remains a pressing issue.